Higashi-Kyoichiro/tukey/README.md

 # tukey
-Tukey hsd analysis with pandas-formetted data.
+* Tukey hsd analysis with pandas-formetted data.
+* For data with different sizes you can put nan as absent data.